Arns Innovations

 Authorization language

 Authorize Arns Innovations to lead a 90-day Airport Carbon Supply Architecture mandate for one Delta-selected hub.
 The output is a decision-grade architecture package, source-ranking model, partner stack, rights and allocation framework, and go / no-go recommendation.
-If Delta elects to proceed, Arns can then prepare a formal SOW for pre-FEED, pilot structuring, and/or operating-vehicle design.
+If Delta elects to proceed, Arns can then prepare a formal SOW for pre-FEED, pilot structuring, partner diligence, and/or operating-vehicle design.